ferra-language/ferra-lang/docs/BACKEND_EXPANDED_TARGETS.md

 ### 3.5.
 Debug Information

 *   **DWARF Generation**: Generation of DWARF debug information for ARM-64 targets, compatible with debuggers like LLDB and GDB on ARM-64 platforms.
-This follows the principles in `BACKEND_LLVM_X86-64.md` (Section 6).
+This follows the principles in `BACKEND_LLVM_X86-64.md` (see §6.2).
     *   Ensuring accurate source mapping, variable tracking, and call stack information.

 ### 3.6.
 Open Questions/TBD (ARM-64)

+*   **TBD ARM-SPECIFIC-1**: Should Ferra's standard library expose specific ARM NEON SIMD intrinsics for high-performance data-parallel operations, or rely solely on LLVM's auto-vectorizer for `for_each` constructs?
+This is a performance optimization question that might be addressed in future versions.
+[RESOLVED for v0.1: Rely on LLVM auto-vectorizer]
-*   **(ARM-TARGET-TRIPLES-1)**: Final list of officially supported ARM-64 target triples for Linux, macOS, and Windows for v0.1, and the default selection logic.
+*   **TBD ARM-TARGET-TRIPLES-1**: Final list of officially supported ARM-64 target triples for Linux, macOS, and Windows for v0.1, and the default selection logic.
+[RESOLVED for v0.1: See Target Triple Reference Table in §3.1]
-*   **(ARM-SPECIFIC-INTRINSICS-1)**: Strategy for exposing specific ARM-64 intrinsics (e.g., advanced NEON, cryptography extensions) to Ferra code if high-level abstractions or LLVM auto-vectorization are insufficient for certain performance-critical tasks.
+*   **TBD ARM-SPECIFIC-INTRINSICS-1**: Strategy for exposing specific ARM-64 intrinsics (e.g., advanced NEON, cryptography extensions) to Ferra code if high-level abstractions or LLVM auto-vectorization are insufficient for certain performance-critical tasks.
 This is likely future work beyond v0.1.
-*   **(ARM-ABI-VARIANTS-1)**: Investigation and handling of any subtle C ABI differences or calling convention nuances between the various ARM-64 OS targets (Linux variants, macOS, Windows) that might affect FFI.
+*   **TBD ARM-ABI-VARIANTS-1**: Investigation and handling of any subtle C ABI differences or calling convention nuances between the various ARM-64 OS targets (Linux variants, macOS, Windows) that might affect FFI.
 LLVM typically manages this, but verification is needed.
-*   **(ARM-TESTING-HW-1)**: Availability of diverse ARM-64 hardware (or accurate emulators) for comprehensive CI testing across different OSes and CPU vendors (e.g., Apple Silicon, Qualcomm Snapdragon, AWS Graviton).
+*   **TBD ARM-TESTING-HW-1**: Availability of diverse ARM-64 hardware (or accurate emulators) for comprehensive CI testing across different OSes and CPU vendors (e.g., Apple Silicon, Qualcomm Snapdragon, AWS Graviton).

 ## 4. Apple Bitcode Backend Specification (Step 3.6.2)